 “The symptoms of emotional shock describe what I’ve been acting like for years if not my entire life.
 Is it possible I am living my life in a state psychological shock?!”

-Yes, it is.
-More and more it’s being realised that some individuals lead their life in a sort of ‘extended shock’ after a traumatic childhood experience.
-As adults they might be unable to have close relationships, always have disturbed sleep and anxiety, and exhibit signs of Adult ADHD, including extreme distraction and an inability to think clearly.
+As adults they might be constantly anxious, have sleep problems, feel unable to have close relationships, or even exhibit signs of Adult ADHD, including extreme distraction and an inability to think clearly.

-This is sometimes diagnosed as cumulative PTSD.
 So if you think this is you, do get help.
-Working with a counsellor or psychotherapist can help you gently and carefully uncover your past trauma and learn how to lessen it’s control over your present day choices.
+Working with a counsellor or psychotherapist can help you gently and carefully uncover your past trauma, while learning how to lessen its control over your life.

 The important thing with psychological shock is to be gentle with yourself and not judge yourself.
 There is not a ‘right’ or ‘wrong’ way to respond to traumatic events, and we all deal with things differently and get better within our own timeline.
-What matters is that you allow yourself the time to heal, and get help if you need it.
+What matters is that you allow yourself the time to heal, practise good self-care, and get support if you need it.

 Has this article on emotional shock and acute stress reaction been helpful to you?
 Do share.
 Have questions?
 Comment below, we love hearing from you.